Document

 Description

-Bronze age, decorated bronze short sword blade Ur type.
+Bronze age, decorated bronze short sword blade of Ur type.
 North West Persian or Egyptian 2nd-1st millennium BC.
-A bronze short sword or dagger with short tang to be inserted into an organic hilt, the slightly concave blade is showing multiple ornamental grooves which form a pronounced mid-rib spanning roughly three-quarters of the blade.
+A bronze short sword with short tang to be inserted into an organic hilt, the slightly concave blade is showing multiple ornamental grooves which form a pronounced mid-rib spanning roughly three-quarters of the blade.

 Catalogue Number